Dog diarrhoea: When should you talk to your vet about runny poop?

 Is runny poop a serious problem for dogs?

 Most of the time a bout of dog diarrhoea is mild, and often triggered by something inconspicuous, resolves quickly, and is generally normally harmless.
-However, diarrhoea can be caused by more harmful issues, and the resultant diarrhoea itself can lead to severe dehydration and weight loss if it isn’t treated.
+However, diarrhoea can be caused by more harmful issues.
+And the resultant diarrhoea itself can lead to severe dehydration and weight loss if it isn’t treated.

 Is runny poop a serious problem for puppies?

-As puppies are smaller and may not have developed their full ‘immunity’ yet, they are generally more susceptible to illness, including diarrhoea.
+As puppies are smaller and may not have developed their full immunity yet, they are generally more susceptible to illness, including diarrhoea.
 Puppies can dehydrate and become unwell much more quickly compared to adult dogs, even with a relatively mild bout of diarrhoea.

-In some cases where the puppy diarrhoea is profuse and constant (for example, with parvovirus, or certain parasites such as a
+In some cases where the puppy diarrhoea is profuse and constant, for example, with parvovirus or certain parasites such as a giardiainfection, they can become acutely sick and dehydrated from diarrhoea within hours, which can be life threatening.

 So if your puppy gets a poorly tummy, you should contact your vet for advice.